MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Set-MgServicePrincipalSynchronization.md

   - `[Key <String>]`: synchronizationSecret
   - `[Value <String>]`: The value of the secret.

-`TEMPLATES <IMicrosoftGraphSynchronizationTemplate[]>`: Pre-configured synchronization settings for a particular application.
+`TEMPLATES <IMicrosoftGraphSynchronizationTemplate[]>`: Preconfigured synchronization settings for a particular application.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ApplicationId <String>]`: Identifier of the application this template belongs to.
   - `[Default <Boolean?>]`: true if this template is recommended to be the default for the application.